Driving The Ring Of Kerry: Everything You Need To Know!

 Driving the Ring Of Kerry clockwise or counterclockwise: which is better?

-You know this doesn’t really matter scenic views wise, but most of the bus tours of the Ring of Kerry actually start in Killarney town which means they head out anti-clockwise.
+I know this doesn’t really matter scenic views wise, but most of the bus tours of the Ring of Kerry actually start in Killarney town which means they head out anti-clockwise.

 So if you want to see less tour buses and avoid getting stuck behind them, then head clockwise.